autoplot/documentation/javadoc/org/das2/util/IDLParser.md

+# org.das2.util.IDLParser

-# org.das2.util.IDLParserThis was created originally to evaluate expressions found in das2server dsdf files that would
- describe column locations, which would be expressions like "10^(findgen(3)/3.3)" IDLParser( )
+This was created originally to evaluate expressions found in das2server dsdf files that would describe column locations, which would be expressions like "10^(findgen(3)/3.3)"

+# IDLParser( )
 Creates a new instance of idlParser

 ***